Langkawi or Phuket? Finding an answer to the eternal debate!

 Langkawi or Phuket.
 Langkawi or Phi Phi.
 Langkawi or Bali.
 Choices choices.
 I know this is a tough one.

 “Are you sure you do not want to go to Thailand?
-Phuket once more?
-Phi Phi islands?”asked me S as we were about to book our flights to Kuala Lumpur, Malaysia.
+Phuket, once again?
+May be we could fly to Bangkok and hop onto a Bangkok to Phuket bus? ”asked me S as we were about to book our flights to Kuala Lumpur, Malaysia.

 I will be honest.
 I had to take a long pause.
 “It’s okay, let’s do Langkawi this time.”
 Words came out of my mouth.